-A website audit can be as minimal or as comprehensive as you want it to be.
+Learning how to audit your WordPress website can be as minimal or as comprehensive as you want it to be.
 If you’re just looking at one area, like refreshing your images, SEO ranking or other analytics (such as opt-ins or bounce rates), then your audit could be quite simple.
 A fully comprehensive website audit looks at everything and how it all works together.

-A full website audit will give you a complete picture of how your website is performing.
+Auditing your WordPress website will give you a complete picture of how your website is performing.

 With that knowledge, you’ll have an action plan to create a high performance website.
 I’m going to break down all the areas you need to consider for a fully comprehensive audit.